ISA Allowance 2016/2017

-The current Government rules mean that you can put a total of £4,080 into a Junior ISA during the 2015/16 tax year.More about your Junior ISA allowance
+The current Government rules mean that you can put a total of £4,080 into a Junior ISA during the 2016/2017 tax year.More about their Junior ISA allowance

-No advice has been provided by Scottish Friendly.
+Scottish Friendly do not offer advice, therefore no advice has been provided on this page.
 If you are in any doubt as to whether a plan is suitable for you, you should contact a financial adviser for advice.
 If you do not have a financial adviser, you can get details of local financial advisers by visiting www.unbiased.co.uk.
 Advisers may charge for providing such advice and should confirm any cost beforehand.

 Scottish Friendly is not responsible for the accuracy of the information displayed on externally linked third party websites.
 The Scottish Friendly Group of Companies consists of the following companies: Scottish Friendly Assurance Society Limited – Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Member of AFM, Member of ABI: Life, Savings and Investments.
 Scottish Friendly Asset Managers Limited – Authorised and regulated by the Financial Conduct Authority.
 Member of The Investment Association.
 Registered in Scotland No 187215: OEIC Managers, ISA Managers.
 Scottish Friendly Insurance Services Limited – Authorised and regulated by the Financial Conduct Authority.
 Registered in Scotland No 113007.
 SFIS (Nominees) Limited - Registered in Scotland No 397351.
 Head office: Scottish Friendly House, 16 Blythswood Square, Glasgow G2 4HJ.